Candle wax blends – Can you mix paraffin and soy wax?

 Gel candle wax blends more easily with paraffin wax than it does with soy waxes.
 Gel wax has a high melting point at around 180 degrees Fahrenheit.
 Paraffin melts at around 140 and soy at around 120 degrees Fahrenheit.
 Parafin does okay at temperatures this high but do be careful to not scorch soy.
-Because paraffin and gel are both petroleum base I think they are a better match.
+Because paraffin and gel are both petroleum bases I think they are a better match.
 These can be blended to make special effects such as opaque waxes you would see in food style candles.

 Creating Candle Recipes